mia-platform/documentation/docs/runtime_suite/crud-service.md

 The CRUD service accept the following header:

 - ***acl_rows***: an array of mongodb queries that limits the documents that a request can return.
-The value of acl_rows is a stringified JSON, which is in AND with the querystring.
+The value of acl_rows is a stringyfied JSON, which is in AND with the query string.
 Example:

 ```json
 acl_rows: JSON.stringify([{ price: { $gt: MATCHING_PRICE } }])